picmakpro/DermAi/docs/Database_Architecture_EN.md

 CREATE POLICY "Users can view own interactions" ON affiliate_interactions FOR SELECT USING (auth.uid() = user_id);
-CREATE POLICY "System can insert interactions" ON affiliate_interactions FOR INSERT WITH CHECK (TRUE); -- Permet l'insertion depuis l'API
+CREATE POLICY "System can insert interactions" ON affiliate_interactions FOR INSERT WITH CHECK (TRUE); -- Allow insertion from the API

 -- user_preferences
 ALTER TABLE user_preferences ENABLE ROW LEVEL SECURITY;